krishna619/Health-Report/README.md

 npm install
 ```

 3. Set up the database connection by configuring the `.env` file with your database credentials.
+Replace `<YOUR CONNECTION_STRING>` with the connection string for your database.

 4. Start the application: